Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Introduction

 \section{Introduction}

-Artificial intelligence (AI) heavily relies on the availability of data, which is the cornerstone for training and evaluating AI models and unlocking their full potential \citep{jain2020overview}.
-Since the accuracy and the effectiveness of AI models are directly influenced by the quality of the data those models are trained on, meticulous collection and precise labeling of data are paramount in machine learning.
+\PARstart{A}{rtificial} intelligence (AI) is highly dependent on the availability of data, which is the cornerstone for training and evaluating AI models and unlocking their full potential \cite{jain2020overview}.
+Since the accuracy and the effectiveness of AI models are directly influenced by the quality of the data on which those models are trained, meticulous collection and precise labeling of data are paramount in machine learning.

-The procedures for data collection significantly vary depending on the type of data being gathered.
-In the case of tabular data, collecting information can be done explicitly through surveys and polls, which requires inviting individuals to answer.
+Data collection procedures vary significantly depending on the type of data gathered.
+In the case of tabular data, collecting information can be done explicitly through surveys and polls that require people to answer.
 An alternative procedure is to obtain this type of data from public (e.g., government) administrative records.
 When it comes to textual data, there are significant limitations due to copyright restrictions.
-The right to copy, digitize and collect text is heavily curtailed by the copyright holders \citep{ducato2019limitations}.
-Nevertheless, there are valuable sources of text data that are not copyrighted or are available as public-domain material.
-For example, the Wikipedia provides enormous and curated amounts of text data that can be used for training purposes.
+The right to copy, digitize, and collect text is heavily curtailed by copyright holders \cite{ducato2019limitations}.
+Nevertheless, there are valuable sources of text data that are not copyrighted or available as public domain material.
+For example, Wikipedia provides enormous and curated amounts of text data that can be used for training purposes.
 The situation is similar for image data, where there are restrictions related to the rights to copy and modify images.
-Yet, one difference between text and image data is that public-domain sources of images are much more limited.
+Yet, one difference between text and image data is that public-domain image sources are much more limited.